 Tabular data is data that comes in tables.
 Each row corresponds to a subject, and each column corresponds to a kind of measurement.
 This is the easiest data to work with.

-Non-tabular data could mean anything other than tabular data, but in practice it often means text, or it could mean data with a graph structure or some other structure.
+Non-tabular data could mean anything other than tabular data, but in practice it often means text, or richer media such as images and video.
+It could mean more constrained data types but with a graph structure rather than a tabular structure.
+For example, XML and JSON files have a tree structure rather than a table structure.

 More productive discussions